By Carla Olivo, Marine Spouse

 With every move, I start the pre-PCS purging and organizing early.
 I have every checklist ever made.
 Actually, all I need is the PCSgrades Moving Checklist, but regardless, I’m checking things off the list at rapid speed.

 We do try to stop buying when we know we are moving, but we never quite calculate the beer and wine right.

 It doesn’t seem to matter how prepared I am; there is always something that goes wrong.
 Whether it’s a nasty crew, valuable items lost or stolen, or our new home not being what we expected, it is always something with military moving.

 So I do not offer any platitudes or words of wisdom here.
 I tell myself, suck it up.
 It could be worse, and we all know IT REALLY COULD BE WORSE!
 Just look at the Lost During My PCS Facebook page sometime.

 Is Change Coming?

 There is some movement with changing the PCS process.
-Most of us signed the petition over the 2018 summer.
+Most of us signed the petition last summer.
 Will it result in any real change?
 Your guess is as good as mine.